-This page is for students that want to take AP 2D Design with a concentration in photography, digital art, or design.
+This page is for students that want to take Advance Studio with the option of AP 2D Design with a concentration in photography, digital art, or design.

-Advanced Placement Studio Art 2D Design is a year-long, rigorous experience designed for students who are seriously interested in the practical experience of art and wish to develop mastery in the concept, composition and execution of their ideas.
+Advanced Placement Studio Art 2D Design is a fall semester class.
+It is a rigorous experience designed for students who are seriously interested in the practical experience of art and wish to develop mastery in the concept, composition and execution of their ideas.
+This is a great opportunity to build a college or professional portfolio as well as submit to AP 2D Design portfolio.
 AP Studio Art is not based on a written exam; instead, students submit portfolios for evaluation in early May.
 In building their portfolios students experience a variety of concepts, techniques and approaches designed to help them demonstrate their abilities as well as their versatility with techniques, problem solving and ideation.
-Students develop work for the three sections of the AP Art Portfolio: Arrange of Approaches, Sustained Investigation, and Selected Works.
+Students develop work for the three sections for Advance Art Portfolio: Arrange of Approaches, Sustained Investigation, and Selected Works.

 The Sustained Investigation (Concentration) section is a series of works unified together through one main key concept or idea, such as portraits, still life, landscape, surrealism, pointillism, and concept (these are just a few broad examples).

 The Selected Works (Quality) section should show the best examples of the student’s work in terms of displaying critical thinking skills towards composition, as well as mastery of a technique and or medium.